Developing sylph - a look into bioinformatics tool development

 Reassigning k-mers and abundance (technical, can skip)

 To the best of my knowledge, this heuristic is mentioned online (since 2017) but not explicitly explained anywhere, which is why I didn’t run across it.
 I probably should have thought of this idea.
-Irber et al. use a very similar idea which I was familiar with, but the winner-take-all approach made more sense with the statistical model.
+Irber et al. use a very similar idea that I was familiar with, but the winner-take-all approach made more sense with the statistical model.

 Trying the heuristic out: I didn’t believe this simple heuristic would work, but I decided to give it a try.
-It took less than an hour to implement, and it worked surprisingly well.
-I hit pause on the submission.
+It took less than an hour to implement, and it worked surprisingly well, so I hit pause on the submission.
 Comparatively, the statistical model is a more interesting and important contribution, but this was the breakthrough… surprisingly.

 I finally had the capabilities to estimate organism abundance in August 2023, but I did not want to do the benchmarking necessary for a paper.
 Benchmarking is much less fun than developing new methods.
 Unfortunately, the project seemed to have potential.